Pressure dependent friction on granular slopes close to avalanche

 As a conclusion, we demonstrated that the stability of an object on an inclined granular surface is a subtle problem.
 The sliding is indeed restricted to a narrow range of applied pressure and angle.
-The instability occurs only when the surface may be slightly deformed, but not enough to create rim.
-The measurement deformations are not due to the normal stresses but to the presence of a tangential component of the stress.
-Analogy with geophysical studies about erosion allowed us to qualitatively understand the role of the tangential stress.
-The existence of this instability diagram is expected to be relevant in many situations such as in robotic locomotion on sandy surfaces or in the formation of natural structures.
+The instability occurs only when the surface may be slightly deformed by the slider weight, but not enough to create a rim able to stop the object. {\jc Our results are therefore in contradiction with Amontons-Coulomb laws, which need to be revisited to address friction phenomena on granular material at small applied pressure.} The existence of this instability diagram is expected to be relevant in many situations such as in robotic locomotion on sandy surfaces or in the formation of natural structures.

+The work done by A.H. was part of his Ph.D. under the supervision of J.Ca.
+We thank the Région Centre and the University of Tours for financial support.
+J.Cr. thanks Sean Mc Namara \& Laurent Courbin for critical reading of the manuscript.